cloudberrydb/cloudberrydb-site/src/pages/community/docs-contributing-guide.md

 ## What contributors can do

-Contributors can help improve the CloudberryDB documentation in the following ways:
+Contributors can help improve the Cloudberry Database documentation in the following ways:

 - Fix typos, wrong spelling, grammar mistakes, and broken links
 - Correct inaccurate or misleading descriptions